 Students who intend to participate in Division I or II collegiate athletics are required to meet National Collegiate Athletic Association (NCAA) eligibility standards, which include the completion of high school courses.
 Only courses that have been approved by the NCAA can count toward fulfilling these requirements.
 The NCAA determines eligibility of courses on an ongoing basis.
-Be sure to look at Conestoga's list of NCAA-approved core courses on the Eligibility Center's web site to make certain that courses being taken have been approved as core courses.
-The web site address is https://web3.ncaa.org/hsportal/exec/hsAction?hsAc tionSubmit=searchHighSchool.
+Be sure to look at Conestoga's list of NCAAapproved core courses on the Eligibility Center's website to make certain that courses being taken have been approved as core courses.
+The website address is www.eligibilitycenter. org.
 Enter Conestoga's school code 390295 for a complete list of approved courses.
 The NCAA typically determines courses as "not eligible" for one of two reasons: perceived level of academic rigor or subject area relevance.
-As of publication of this program, the following courses have not been approved by the NCAA:
+Students are encouraged to speak with their counselor and log onto the NCAA website using the information above for a complete listing.